Please Note: Our Cape Town and Centurion Branches are Closed from 21 Dec & Opening 06 Jan 2025

 Benefits of Shea Butter for Hair

-Moisturizing Scalp and Hair
+Moisturising Scalp and Hair

 Using Shea Butter on your scalp and hair will help with conditioning and lock in moisture.
 This is especially useful if you have dandruff or any dry scalp related issues.
 Applying Shea Butter to your scalp can also be useful as a protection against various climate conditions.
 Not only does it improve your hair and scalp health, but it also improves the way it looks and feels!